Value of various global luxury markets 2022, by market type

 Luxury Goods Industry

-LVMH (Louis Vuitton Moet Hennessy) is the most valuable luxury brand in the world, with a brand value of about 25.87 billion U.S. dollars.
-The LVMH Group's total revenue for the 2013 fiscal year was about 29.15 billion euros.
+Louis Vuitton was the most valuable luxury brand in the world, with a brand value of about 47.2 billion U.S. dollars in 2019.
+The LVMH Group's total revenue for the 2018 fiscal year was about 46.83 billion euros.

 New markets and segments are giving the industry growth points.
 One challenge for luxury companies is to maintain brand equity and cultivate their customer relationships.
 As luxury expands into more industries, expect a more mature segmented market.
 As a result, consumers should also become more rational.